Add a destination

 This is a very generic process.
 The steps involved in configuring your destination will change based on the specific destination and mode you enable.
 See an individual destination connection to learn more about the individual steps, and the information you’ll need, to connect a destination.

-- Go to the CDP tab and click Connections.
+1. Go to the Data Pipelines tab and click Connections.

-- (Optional) Select the sources that you want to connect to this destination.
+4. (Optional) Select the sources that you want to connect to this destination.
 You can always connect sources to your destination later.
-You may not want to map sources to your destination

 Authenticating with a destination